Science Leadership in Africa and ASEAN

 May 2018: Leadership training for new GYA members

 In the run-up to the GYA’s 2018 Annual General Meeting and International Conference of Young Scientists in Thailand, the GYA held its first two-day science leadership workshop for new members, with 27 participants.
 Read more here.
-A similar workshop is in planning for 2019.

 March 2018: Conceptual workshop on science leadership training in Africa